Linkedin

 6. Consider side income to boost your budget

-If you're doing all you can to cut down spending, think about what you can do to bring in some extra income.
+If you're doing all you can to cut down on spending but still find yourself running out of money, think about what you can do to bring in some extra income.
 Extra cash flow could boost your budget so you're not always worried about whether you'll have enough to pay the bills.

 Decide how you want to try and make more money.
 For example, do you want to get a part-time job?
 Could you take on more hours at work?
 Or would you like to try a side hustle or two?